UCLALibrary/validation-service/README.md

 ### Commands

-To build and run the Go project locally:
+To build the Go project locally:

-    make run
+    make build

 To run all Go tests with verbose output: